 When “each of” is followed by alike who or that, use a singular verb to describe “each” but a plural verb to refer to the plural noun phrase.

-the students have applied is being interviewed.
+- Each of the students that have applied is being interviewed.

 There are two